Do Full-Height Windows Make Sense for Your New Home?

 “I think these will always be luxury products,” says Bill Fagerquist of New Line Home Design.
 “Even if you mull stock windows together to create a full-height effect, you'll still need to have the lower windows tempered and install support mullions and posts.
 For the most part, these windows and all curtain walls will be special-order items.”

 2. Lack of privacy and security

-Unless you live in a secluded, fenced-in property with a lot of acreage, having floor-to-ceiling windows offers very little privacy.
-“In more dense housing situations, our clients havent been requesting these units, presumably due to privacy issues,” says Douglas Schoonover of Schoonover Design Group.
+Unless you live in a secluded, fenced-in property with a lot of acreages, having floor-to-ceiling windows offers very little privacy.
+“In more dense housing situations, our clients haven't requested these units, presumably due to privacy issues,” says Douglas Schoonover of Schoonover Design Group.

-These renderings of the front (top) and rear (bottom) of an amazing two-story five-bedroom, five-bath, one-half-bath Modern home showcases the floor-to-ceiling windows that surround it.
-While the windows are stunning, they also present a clear view of everything inside the home – highlighting the lack of privacy and security challenges (Plan #116-1106).
+These renderings of the front (top) and rear (bottom) of a fantastic two-story five-bedroom, five-bath, one-half-bath Modern home showcase the floor-to-ceiling windows that surround it.
+While the windows are stunning, they also present a clear view of everything inside the house – highlighting the lack of privacy and security challenges (Plan #116-1106).

 Be careful of fingerprints and other unsightly dirt that stick to the glass of floor-to-ceiling windows.
 Unlike solid walls, these windows have to be washed and cleaned.
 And it is a challenge to clean and maintain them.
 It’s definitely not a solo job.
 You may have to hire a service to help you out.

 4. Too Much Light

 The amount of natural sunlight allowed by floor-to-ceiling windows to come into the home is both an advantage and disadvantage.
 During the colder months, the heat from the sun is a good and welcome benefit.
 However, the windows can get very hot in the summer months and will likely damage furniture, fabrics, and rugs.
 You can select high-performing glass, have large roof overhangs, or use exterior or interior shading devices to mitigate the heat in the summer.